rosekamallove/lh-toolkit-webcomponent/packages/fhir-allergyintolerance/README.md

 - `showClinicalStatus`:`String` - Used to decide if the ClinicalStatus value will be visible, This will be used as an attribute. default value: `'true'`
 - `showLastOccurrence`:`String` - Used to decide if the LastOccurrence value will be visible, This will be used as an attribute. default value: `'true'`
 - `showIdentifier`:`String` - Used to decide if the identifier value will be visible, This will be used as an attribute. default value: `'true'`
+- `showPatient`:`String` - Used to decide if the patient value will be visible, This will be used as an attribute. default value: `'true'`
+- `showEncounter`:`String` - Used to decide if the encounter value will be visible, This will be used as an attribute. default value: `'true'`

 ---